Skip to content

 Tracing

-You can enable the SQL queries automatic tracing with modules.sql.trace.enabled=true:
+You can enable the SQL queries automatic tracing of your database connections with modules.sql.trace.enabled=true:

 configs/config.yaml